 Since the friction is even less than half of what it is on average days, the accidents often occur at higher than average impact speeds.
 Even if you stop the car and apply full brakes, you might end up in a collision due to slippage.

 Don’t even try and slam on your brakes.
 Because if you do, you might get confused.
 Mainly this is because your anti-lock brakes pulse on your foot and make you think there may be a brake problem.
 Hence, you could release the peddle too soon after being spooked by these vibrations underfoot.

-Ehline Law Firm Personal Injury Attorneys, APLC is here to assist you with all types of vehicle accidents.
+Ehline Law Firm Personal Injury Attorneys, APLC, is here to assist you with all types of vehicle accidents.
 Our services include representation for the pedestrian, plane, and train accidents.
 So when seeking out liable parties to pay you for your injuries, we do the research.

 But even a manufacturing error in safety equipment can be a supervening and intervening cause.
-If so, we act quickly to add the various agencies and agents as parties to a potential lawsuit.
+If so, we quickly add the various agencies and agents as parties to a potential lawsuit.